 Many British people have asked us what the UK leaving the EU means for those wanting to buy property in Italy.

-The current situation is this – people from almost any country can buy a property in Italy, whether they are from the EU or not.
-There are a small number of exceptions where there is no reciprocal agreement (ie. Malaysia, Australia to some extent).
+The situation is this – people from almost any country can buy a property in Italy, whether they are from the EU or not.
+There are a small number of exceptions where there is no reciprocal agreement.

-So relax, British people post Brexit will still be able to buy property in Italy.
+British people will still be able to buy property in Italy after 1 January 2021.

-As a resident, you are stating that it is your main residence, where you live for over half the year.
 The purchase taxes and local taxes are lower if you buy as a resident.
-You may be considered tax resident so buying as a non resident is simpler.
-(However, there are even tax breaks for high-earners to buy property and become resident in Italy – details here).
+If you buy as a resident you may be considered tax resident (meaning your worldly assets may be taxed) so buying as a non resident is simpler.

-Please visit our website www.casatuscany.com to see our huge range of beautiful Italian properties and for lots of information about buying in Italy.
+Please visit our website www.casatuscany.com to see our wide range of beautiful Italian properties for sale, and for lots of information about buying in Italy.